Who Pays HOA Fees At Closing in North Carolina HERO North Carolina

 Processes Involved in HOA Fee Settlement North Carolina

-In a real estate transaction that involves homeowners associations, it’s important to understand how HOA fees are calculated and prorated.
-Usually, depending on the community’s budget, these fees are distributed among property owners.
-These fees must be prorated at closing to match each party’s liability period.
-Proration guarantees that the buyer and the seller pay just portions of the expenses.
-This means modifying the closing statement depending on the days each party possesses the property during the billing cycle.
+When you buy or sell a home that involves a homeowners association, you should know how the HOA fees are figured and how they are split up.
+These fees are usually split between property owners based on the community’s budget.
+At the closing, these fees must be divided up so that each party’s liability term is equal.
+Proration makes sure that both the customer and the seller only have to pay their fair share of the costs.
+This means that the closing statement needs to be changed based on how many days each party has the property during the payment cycle.
 All concerned parties should review the HOA fees in the closing statement for correct proration.

 What is the role of the community management company in the fee settlement process?